Vault

 cluster with a default namespace of admin is provisioned.

-In this tutorial, you will explore the creation of namespaces and learn how to navigate between them.
+In this tutorial, Oliver explores the creation of namespaces and learn how to navigate between them.

-This step assumes that you created and connected to the HCP Vault Dedicated cluster in the Create a Vault Cluster on HashiCorp Cloud Platform (HCP) step.
+- Completed the Create a Vault Cluster on HashiCorp Cloud Platform (HCP) tutorial.

 Characteristics of Vault namespaces